-Kyle Rabin serves as Director of GRACE's Water and Energy Program.
+Kyle Rabin serves as Director of GRACE's Water and Energy Programs.
 Kyle holds an M.S. in Environmental Science from the State University of New York (SUNY) College of Environmental Science and Forestry and a B.A. in Environmental Studies from Binghamton University.
 Prior to GRACE, Kyle served as Executive Director at Friends of the Bay (Oyster Bay, NY) and worked as a senior policy analyst and campaign director at Riverkeeper, Inc. He began his work in the environmental arena in 1998 as an air and energy program associate at Environmental Advocates of New York.
 Kyle and his family live in an energy efficient home, meeting half of their electricity needs with a solar electric system.

 Every holiday season presents an overwhelming array of decisions, conundrums and opportunities for fun.
 Here are some good ones (we think) you might find interesting as we embark on The Most Wonderful Time of the Year.
 If nothing else, they're great conversation fodder!

 Happy America Recycles Day!
 But wait, there's more!
 It's also National Clean Out Your Refrigerator Day.
 (Seriously!)
 In honor of these beloved occasions, and because we care about your sustainability, behold Ecocentric's greatest hits on recycling, food waste and more!

 How well we manage our food, water and energy systems - in a highly coordinated manner, of course - will determine the long-term sustainability and resilience of our society.
 You already know this if you take great interest in the food/water/energy nexus approach, because you're what we like to call a "nexus nerd."

 The EPA estimates that the annual water requirement for hydraulic fracturing may range from 70 billion to 140 billion gallons (the energy-water nexus in High Definition!).
 But that's only the start of fracking's water problems!